8 Steps for Parents Completing the FAFSA® Form

 After entering your child’s information, you’ll be taken through a series of four onboarding pages.
 These pages include a FAFSA form overview video, information about contributors, what to expect on the FAFSA form, and what happens after the form is submitted.
 On the final onboarding page, you can select “Start FAFSA Form.”

-You’ll need to verify your child’s information on the “Student Identity Information” page and provide your child’s state of legal residence before you continue to the first section of the FAFSA form.
+You’ll need to verify your child’s information on the “Student Identity Information” page and provide their permanent mailing address.
+Again, be very careful that the information you enter here exactly matches the student’s “Personal Information” section of their StudentAid.gov account settings.
+You’ll also need to provide your child’s state of legal residence before you can continue to the next section of the FAFSA form.

 3